What Is a Lace Frontal Sew In: Everything You Need to Know!

 When dealing with frontals with baby hair, paying attention when plucking the hairline is essential.
 Otherwise, you'll risk plucking all of the baby hairs and barely any hair from the hairline!

-Why pluck the hairline?
+Why Pluck the Hairline?

 The hairline of most lace frontals isn't natural.
 So, to make the frontal appear like it's growing from your scalp, pluck some hairs to mimic your hairline's shape and the same tick or thinness of your hairline.